-Please confirm that:
+Please confirm that: I ICASC COLIIIIII แเฉเ

-• This Equality Impact Assessment has informed the development of this policy:
+ease (confirm that: This Equality Impact Assessment has informed the development of this policy: Yes ⊠ No □ • Opportunities to promote equality in respect of age, disability, sex, pregnancy and maternity, gender reassignment, sexual orientation, race and religion or belief have been considered, i.e.: Eliminating unlawful discrimination, harassment, victimisation; Removing or minimising any barriers and/or disadvantages; Taking steps which assist with promoting equality and meeting people's different needs; Encouraging participation (e.g. in public life) Fostering good relations, tackling prejudice and promoting understanding.
 Yes ⊠ No □

-- Opportunities to promote equality in respect of age, disability, sex, pregnancy and maternity, gender reassignment, sexual orientation, race and religion or belief have been considered, i.e.: - o Eliminating unlawful discrimination, harassment, victimisation; - o Removing or minimising any barriers and/or disadvantages; - o Taking steps which assist with promoting equality and meeting people's different needs; - Encouraging participation (e.g. in public life) - Fostering good relations, tackling prejudice and promoting understanding.

-Yes  No 🗆